 You can also display meet and greet signs, reminders, alerts, and general wayfinding around the airport map.
 Other relevant shopping information can also run across the screens, such as how customers can pick up their purchases.
 Of course, at the bottom line, relaying critical information about forgotten baggage or bags is another practical option.

-Airport Digital Signage: Bright Future Ahead
+Digital Signage for Airport: Bright Future Ahead

 Increasing air traffic translates to airport digital signage seeing a bright future ahead.
 They have various functions to serve for various purposes across the airport landscape, from information to alerts and entertainment.
 And now, given the vast amount of brands looking to hit the jackpot of customer denseness, advertising at the airport is the new normal and future.